Thuotracy/UPILI/README.md

 ## Description

-This is a website for a company that offers ERP Solutions that unify your business operations, from finance to customer management.
+This is a website for a foundation that addresses this pervasive mental health challenge by providing Counselors with Disabilities to support secondary school Students with Disabilities, their families and communities.

 ## Technologies Used
 * HTML